-Except for BPI Capital, none of the Joint Lead Underwriters and Bookrunners, [the Co-Lead Underwriter or the Selling Agent] have any direct relations with Ayala Land in terms of material ownership by either of their respective major stockholder/s.
-BPI Capital is a wholly-owned subsidiary of the Bank of the Philippine Islands ("BPI").
-Ayala Land and BPI are affiliated companies, each with Ayala Corporation as a major shareholder.
+Except for BPI Capital and as otherwise disclosed herein, none of the Joint Lead Underwriters and Bookrunners have any direct or indirect relations with Ayala Land in terms of material ownership by their respective major stockholder/s.
+BPI Capital is a wholly-owned subsidiary of BPI.
+Ayala Land and BPI, the major shareholder of BPI Capital, are affiliated companies, each with Ayala Corporation as a major shareholder.